OrBarZur/DominionGame/README.md

 # DominionGame
 An application of the Dominion Game

-For Checking all the instruction please open dominion-project.pdf.
+To see the full project book, please open dominion-project.pdf.
-To see the full code, you can fetch the DominionApp and open it on Android Studio.
+To see the full code, you can clone the DominionApp and open it on Android Studio.